iobeam/iobeam-client-tools/README.md

 send 1-10 for device 1, 1-10 for device 2, etc., then rows 11-20 for
 device 1, 11-20 for device 2, etc.

-If one of the data files' columns is an integer `timestamp`, it will use that value as the timestamp for each data row.
-If that timestamp is not in milliseconds, you need to specify its fidelity from the command line (`--ts`).
+If one of the data files' columns is an integer `time`, it will use that value as the timestamp for each data row.
+If that time is not in milliseconds, you need to specify its fidelity from the command line (`--time-fidelity`).

-If no timestamp column is provided -- which we expect to be the norm -- it will use the current local system time as the basis for sending a batch of data.
-Currently, it will align the timestamps across the rows of different files (devices), as well as smooth out timestamps in a batch.
-In particular, if the delay between batches (`--delay`) is 1000ms, and the batch size is 10 rows, each row is given a timestamp that is 100ms apart (with the first element of the batch set to current system time).
+If no time column is provided -- which we expect to be the norm -- it will use the current local system time as the basis for sending a batch of data.
+Currently, it will align the times across the rows of different files (devices), as well as smooth out times in a batch.
+In particular, if the delay between batches (`--delay`) is 1000ms, and the batch size is 10 rows, each row is given a time that is 100ms apart (with the first element of the batch set to current system time).